textmagic/textmagic-rest-java-v2/docs/TextMagicApi.md

 String lists = "\"1,2,3,4\""; // String | Comma-separated array of list resources id message will be sent to.
 String phones = "\"447860021130,447860021131\""; // String | Comma-separated array of E.164 phone numbers message will be sent to.
 Integer cutExtra = 0; // Integer | Should sending method cut extra characters which not fit supplied partsCount or return 400 Bad request response instead.
-Integer partsCount = 6; // Integer | Maximum message parts count (TextMagic allows sending of 1 to 6 message parts).
+Integer partsCount = 6; // Integer | Maximum message parts count (Textmagic allows sending of 1 to 6 message parts).
 Integer referenceId = 1; // Integer | Custom message reference id which can be used in your application infrastructure.
 String from = "\"Test Sender ID\""; // String | One of the allowed Sender ID (phone number or alphanumeric sender ID).
 If the specified Sender ID is not allowed for some destinations, a fallback default Sender ID will be used to ensure delivery.
 See [Get timezones](https://docs.textmagic.com/#tag/Sender-IDs).
 String rule = "\"FREQ=YEARLY;BYMONTH=1;BYMONTHDAY=1;COUNT=1\""; // String | An iCal RRULE parameter to create recurrent scheduled messages.
 When used, sendingTime is mandatory as the start point of sending.
 See https://www.textmagic.com/free-tools/rrule-generator for format details.